 Dinner at The Talbot was relaxed and well priced.
 Clusters of tables are spread between four small, low-ceilinged rooms, with a couple of open fires to warm things in winter.
 There are spindly alfresco tables in the cobbled courtyard for summer.

-If you fancy a change of scene, nearby Frome has some lovely lunch spots (a 10-minute drive away) and Bruton's At The Chapel does excellent wood-fired pizzas.
+If you fancy a change of scene, nearby Frome has some lovely lunch spots such as Bistro Lotte (a 10-minute drive away), while Bruton's At The Chapel does excellent wood-fired pizzas.

 - Organic produce